Mikejo5000/vsts-docs-pr/docs/work/backlogs/backlogs-boards-plans.md

 5. Duration refers to how you use your backlog or board to plan and track work over time.
 Once you change the State of a work item to done or completed, it no longer appears on a portfolio or project backlog.
 As you complete each sprint, the system maintains a history of your activity.
 You can review past sprints and sprint burndown charts by choosing the sprint listed under the Past section.
 For more information, see [Sprint burndown](../scrum/sprint-burndown.md#current-and-past-sprint-burndown-charts).

+## Product backlog "In Progress" filter

+The In progress items **Show/Hide** filter causes some backlog items to display or not display.
+Bugs and other backlog items aren't listed when In progress items=Hide and their assigned State corresponds to In Progress state category.
+Bugs in a New state will display, however, bugs in an Assigned state won't.

+On your [backlog](create-your-backlog.md), set ```In progress items=Show``` to see all active bugs and other items on your backlog.

+::: moniker range="vsts || >= tfs-2017 <= tfs-2018"
 <a id="plans">  </a>
 ## Review team deliverables using Delivery Plans

 With Delivery Plans, you gain  tailor-made views across several teams and their development backlogs&mdash;stories, features, or epics.
 You can use these views to drive alignment across teams by overlaying several backlogs onto your delivery schedule.

+::: moniker-end
+::: moniker range="vsts"
+You install Delivery Plans from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ms.vss-plans).
+All users with [basic access](../../security/change-access-levels.md) can view, add, and configure Delivery Plans.
+Stakeholders, however, don’t have access to Delivery Plans.
+::: moniker-end
+::: moniker range=">= tfs-2017 <= tfs-2018"
 > [!NOTE]
-> **Feature availability**: Delivery Plans, a [Visual Studio Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-plans), is available for VSTS and TFS 2017.2 and later versions.
+> **Feature availability**: Delivery Plans, a [Visual Studio Marketplace extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-plans), is available for TFS 2017.2 and later versions.
 All users with [basic access](../../security/change-access-levels.md) can view, add, and configure Delivery Plans.
 Stakeholders, however, don’t have access to Delivery Plans.
+::: moniker-end
+::: moniker range="vsts || >= tfs-2017 <= tfs-2018"
 When you configure a plan, you select the team or teams and backlog levels of interest.
 To learn more about Delivery Plans, see [Review team plans](../scale/review-team-plans.md).

 <img src="_img/backlogs-boards-plans-delivery-plans.png" alt="Example plans view" style="border: 1px solid #C3C3C3;" />
+::: moniker-end

+::: moniker range="vsts"
+## Customize backlog levels
+If you need more than three backlog levels, you can add more.
+To learn how, see [Customize your backlogs or boards for a process](../customize/process/customize-process-backlogs-boards.md).
+::: moniker-end

+::: moniker range=">= tfs-2013 <= tfs-2018"
+## Customize backlog levels
+If you need more than three backlog levels, you can add more.
+To learn how, see [Add portfolio backlogs](../customize/add-portfolio-backlogs.md).
+::: moniker-end

 ## Related notes